Proposition 13: Seismic retrofitting

 PRO: Supporters say passage of this amendment "promotes equity and fairness among taxpayers by eliminating the unequal treatment of different types of property which undergo seismic safety improvements."
 They also say it will eliminate a disincentive for owners to upgrade unreinforced masonry buildings.

 CON: There is no organized opposition to this amendment.
-No argument against it was submitted for publication in the state voter guide.

 ANALYSIS: This proposition is essentially a cleanup measure designed to put retrofitting of unreinforced masonry buildings on the same footing with upgrades of other buildings for tax assessment purposes.